 German Version (Statuten)

 Art.
 1A scientific organization named Swiss Neutron Scattering Society exists according to ZGB Art.
 60 ff.
-This organization has its head office at the laboratory for neutron scattering in Villigen, Switzerland (postal code: 5232).
+This organization has its head office at the Laboratory for Neutron and Myon Instrumentation in Villigen, Switzerland (postal code: 5232).

 Art.
 2The purpose of the SGN/SSDN is: